thomaskuestner/CNNArt/ReadMeForDeveloper.md

+## Tips
+- Don't write code like `from os import *`.
+Please write the exact name like `from sys import sys.path`.
+Otherwise, other coders will not know the source of subfuncitons.

 ## Dependencies instruction
 - Use `dicom` in version **0.9.9** in this project.
 The newest version of this lib is renamed as `pydicom` and some functions may not work as the same as the older version.